 Broken, missing, or crooked teeth are more than a cosmetic concern.
 These problems can significantly impact the overall health and function of your smile.
 For example, gaps left in your smile from missing teeth can cause teeth to shift.
 This leads to bite issues, teeth misalignment, and TMJ problems.

 Damaged teeth can be susceptible to decay and deterioration if not treated promptly.
-You can maintain oral health and prevent potential complications by fixing missing or damaged teeth.
+You can maintain oral health and prevent potential complications when you fix missing or damaged teeth.

-Damaged teeth and missing teeth create functionality issues.
+Damaged and lost teeth create functional issues.
 Teeth play an important role in speaking, biting into, and chewing food.
 If teeth are gone or damaged, these activities become challenges.
-Restoring your teeth is vital to maintaining a healthy diet and articulating your words clearly.
+Restoring your teeth can help you maintain a healthy diet and speak clearly.

 Comprehensive Treatment Planning